Start: Saturday, June 26, 2021• 7:00 AM • Canberra, Melbourne, Sydney (GMT+10:00)

 #PROTECTOURFUTUREFROMFOSSILFUELS GLOBAL DAY OF ACTION 26 June 2021

 The community joined nearly 100 community groups to #ProtectOurFutureNotGas in November 2020 in response to the Narrabri conditional approval for 850 gas wells in the Pilliga Forest, along with the Australian governments COVID gas led recovery.
 Australia is not alone in pursuing fossil fuels when globally we need to decarbonise.
-Now, join together for the #ProtectOurFutureFromFossilFuels Global Day of Action LAUNCH by saying #No2GasOil&Coal on 27 March 2021.
+Now, join together for the #ProtectOurFutureFromFossilFuels Global Day of Action by saying #No2GasOil&Coal on 26 June 2021.

 COVID SAFE ACTIONS, VIRTUAL ONLINE RALLY @ 6.30PM AEST, & PETITION